 It's hard to call "Instrument" an actual album, as it's not.
 It is exactly what it sold itself as: a collection of outtakes.
 Sadly, most of those outtakes aren't particularly interesting.
 It actually goes a long way to confirming that the band is the bunch of lo-fi, regular guys that everyone thought they were.
 "Instrument" is filled with the type of junk that is being recorded in every basement in America.
 This is Fugazi showing us that they're no different.
 They record every single thing they think sounds good, too, even if they realize after the fact that it's crap.

 In the end, "Instrument" is a collection of songs for only the biggest of Fugazi fans.
-It's great as a glimpse inside the creative minds, but it doesn't offer much in the way of songs.
+It's great as a glimpse inside the creative process, but doesn't offer much beyond that.
+It is, to be honest, an odd duck of a release.
+Nothing about this record suggests that it needed to see the light of day, yet here we are.